mushfoo/puka/docs/legal/privacy-policy.md

 - **No Tracking Cookies:** We do not use cookies for advertising or cross-site tracking

 ### Third-Party Cookies
-- Our analytics provider (Plausible) does not use cookies
 - Supabase may use technical cookies for authentication
 - No advertising or social media tracking cookies